 Loneliness costs a lot.
 In fact it costs almost $7 Billion per year just in the US (1).
 A non-profit in the UK called The Silver Lining has taken the initiative to decrease loneliness with a 24 hour call center for people who have no one to call (2).
 They claim to take 10,500 calls per week with over 50% of the calls saying that they would literally have no one else to talk to.
 How many people would you feel comfortable discussing an important personal issue with?
 In 1985 the average response to that question was 3 and in 2004 that dropped to 2.
 In that same study 25 percent of the respondents said they had zero people to talk to!
 (3) That was in 2004 before social media became much more mainstream.
 With instagram and facebook having over a billion users each, we are more digitally connected, but less tangibly connected than ever.

 Why does this matter?
 Well, loneliness doesn’t just make you feel like an L7 loser, it’s also really bad for your health.
-One study showed that chronic loneliness is worse for your health than smoking 18 cigarettes per day (4).
+One study showed that social isolation and a lack of connection is worse for your health than smoking 15 cigarettes per day (4).
 And, on the other side of the coin, the healthiest and happiest people on earth spend an average of six hours socializing per day!
 (5) Seriously?!

 Okay so we get it, we need more connection than our phones and our trusty volleyball named Wilson.
 But how do you make friends as an adult?
 Well, how did you do it as a kid?
 Maybe you can reach back into your 7-year-old self and make friends again.
 Kids basically do a lot of the following tips I suggest below.